mathewlowry/myhub-gpt/permanent versions/Co-creating your physical event with your online community 3.md

 **Exploring what the ATmosphere offers event co-creation, focusing on what [standard.site](https://standard.site/) offers.**

-*(Notes: This is version 4 of this post.
-As [explained here,](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e) I sometimes publish multiple, evolving versions of "experimental" posts in the hope that constructive comments will help me develop them further.
+*(Notes: This is version 3 of this post.
+As [explained here,](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e) I sometimes publish evolving versions of posts on this wiki in the hope that constructive comments will help me develop them further.
 More details and version control in the footer.)*

 I built the very first online community of practice for the European Commission in 2002 (and [blogged about it in 2009](https://myhub.ai/items/building-communities-with-event-in-a-box)).
 I discovered, almost by accident, that **online event co-creation** helps you leverage your event to boost your online community, and use your online community to run a more successful event.